rtCamp/docs.rtcamp.com/rtamazon-s3/index.markdown

 ## WP Config Options

 You can directly add the settings right from your `wp-config.php` file.
-It will make website faster and more secure.
+It will be more secure and only server team can do required changes.
+Site admin can't change any settings related to AWS S3 account and plugin settings.

 The following options are available for general use: